 The UW is committed to helping students from all economic backgrounds access a world-class education.
 To help students fund college, the UW offers financial aid, scholarships, and work-study programs.

 Tuition rates are set annually by the University.
-For complete information on the cost of attendance at UW Seattle, including cost of living, see the academic year student budget provided by the Office of Student Financial Aid.
-More information on tuition fees is provided by Student Fiscal Services.
+For complete information on the cost of attendance at UW Seattle, including the cost of living, see the academic year student budget provided by the Office of Student Financial Aid.
+Student Fiscal Services provides more information on tuition fees.

 Use the tuition dashboard to help you understand tuition and fees depending on your level, residency and more.